CarmineD8/human_SLAM/README.md

    - streaming_to_holo.launch - streams live data SLAM from the sensors to the Microsoft Hololens 2.
 Compressed image from RVIZ is published as topic to the ROS network which then can be picked up by the application in Unity running on Hololens 2 with the help of ROS_connector module.
    - from_vicoli_bag.launch - plays a bag file recorded from vicoli and performs SLAM on it.

+ exp_automated.bash is a bash script located at human_SLAM/navigation/nav2d_karto/src/exp_automated.bash.
+It is responsible for launching the analysis of SLAM algorithm.

 IMPORTANT:
 For have much less perfomance issues with SLAM and be able to run at the speed of 1, is it important to build the catkin_ws with the following command: